sudo-apt-install-win-y/future-engineers-2025/README.md

 ---
 ## 1. Mobility Management
+### Drivetrain type
 Our robot is built like a normal RWD (Rear Wheel Drive) car you find in everyday life.
-This means it has two wheels at the rear of the robot which provide drive.
-At the front of the robot there are two wheels which provide steering functionality.
-The rear axle is powered by a single DC motor with external gears.
+This means it has two wheels at the rear of the robot, which provide drive.
+At the front of the robot, two wheels provide steering functionality.
+### Rear Drive Assembly
+The rear axle is powered by a single DC motor with external gears, which speeds the robot up to allow for faster driving around the board.
+These gears connect to a simple but reliable rear axle, which is held in place by two ball bearings on either side of the robot.
+These connect to two thick and gripy rubber wheels that provide strong traction to the board mat.

 ## 2. Power and Sense Management
 ### Power
 We use 3 18650 batteries to provide 10.8 - 11.1 volts to our motor driver board.
 The motor driver board powers our DC Motor and Servo.
 To power our Raspberry Pi 4 B we have 2 more 18650 Batteries in a Waveshare UPS Hat B. This provides a stable power source to our Pi at 7.2 - 7.4 volts directly onto the Pi's power rails through Pogo Pins.

 ### Sensors
 Our robot has 4 VL53L0X Time of Flight sensors situated with 2 on either side of our robot to give us the distances between the walls and our robot.
-Using these we also determine a rough angle of our robot by looking at the distances at the front and the back of our robot.
+Using these, we also determine a rough angle of our robot by looking at the distances at the front and the back of our robot.

-Instead of these Time of Flights we would have preffered a lidar to detect the walls however our club wouldn't buy one for us.
+Instead of these Time of Flights, we would have preferred a lidar to detect the walls; however, our club wouldn't buy one for us.

-The robot is also equiped with a Raspberry Pi Camera 3 Regular Angle (76 degrees) to see the red and green obstacles in round 2.
+The robot is also equipped with a Raspberry Pi Camera 3 Regular Angle (76 degrees) to see the red and green obstacles in round 2.

-Our robot has a Gyro and accelorometer sensor (MPU60-50).
-We do not use the Accelorometer, we just use the Gyro to determine the angle of the robot.
+Our robot has a Gyroscope and accelerometer sensor (MPU60-50).
+We do not use the Accelerometer; we just use the Gyroscope to determine the angle of the robot.

-Finally we have a colour sensor to detect the orange and blue lines on the mat to know when to take the corner.
+Finally, we have a colour sensor to detect the orange and blue lines on the mat to know when to take the corner.

 ## 3. Obstacle Management